 You Have Significant At-Risk Assets

 Typically, umbrella insurance policy limits begin at $1 million, and they can be increased in increments of $1 million.
-For most policyholders, a $1 million policy is sufficient to cover the total value of their net worth.
-However, if you possess greater assets in the form of nonretirement investments and real estate that you don't use as your primary home, you may need a higher limit.
+For most policyholders, a $1 million policy is sufficient to cover them.
+However, plaintiffs are more likely to file a lawsuit if they believe the defendant will be able to pay out a claim.
+So if you possess substantial assets in the form of nonretirement investments and real estate that you don't use as your primary home, you may need a higher limit.

 In most states, certain retirement funds, such as money saved in 401(k) programs, are protected from lawsuits up to specified limits.
 However, other assets, such as real estate equity or even future wages, could be garnished.